zenstackhq/zenstack-docs/blog/react-admin/index.md

 npm install @zenstackhq/server
 ```

 One thing to notice is that the `zenstack init` command copies `prisma/schema.prisma` into `/schema.zmodel`.
-The ZModel language is the DSL used by ZenStack for modeling both  the database schema and other stuff (like access control policies).
+The ZModel language is the DSL ZenStack uses to model both the database schema and other stuff (like access control policies).
 ZModel is a superset of Prisma Schema.
-For the time being, we'll just author it the same way as we would with Prisma schema.
+For now, we'll just author it like we would with a Prisma schema.

 Just remember when you need to make database schema changes:
 1. Always edit `schema.zmodel`.
 2. Run `npx zenstack generate` instead of `npx prisma generate`

-### Updating the database schema
+### Database schema

-Change `schema.zmodel` to the following content to reflect the needs of our app:
+Here's the schema for our app:

 ```zmodel
 generator client {